EduardoLopezCS/cse15l-lab-reports/LabReport5Page1.md

 ```

 What to edit to fix bug:

-To fix the bug, the programmer would have to edit line 43 of the ListExamples.java file.
-They would have to change index1 to index2 in order for the while loop's conditions to be met and break eventually and not timeout.
+To fix the bug, the programmer would have to edit line 43 in the ```ListExamples.java``` file, changing ```index1``` to ```index2``` in order for the while loop's conditions to be met and not timeout since incrementing ```index1``` wasn't for ```list2``` but instead, ```list1```.
 It's a simple and common bug that can cause a confusing symptom but thanks to the Junit test, it made it much easier to locate it in the code.

+## Part 2:
+Something that I find not just very useful for future programming and file text editing but interesting and fun at the same is the command ```vim```.
+With ```vim```, you can fully edit any type of file without using an IDE because it's almost like an integrated IDE inside the terminal itself.
+It has very useful commands to navigate through text, edit, and search for anything like a word or character.
+Not just for any normal text file, but for coding as well.
+Like in CSE 30 when programming with C, ```vim``` helps to program C in a file without using an outside IDE that may require additional extensions.
+The only downside to it is if it's used by a programmer that doesn't have much experience with it, it may be more difficult and time consuming to edit a file with it compared to just using an IDE because they may not have the knowledge of the shortcut commands ```vim``` has to offer.